Table of Contents

 It’s a phenomenon that runs throughout the leadership ranks.
 As has been demonstrated over the years, Heidrick & Struggles found in a study of 20,000 executive searches that 40% of executives hired at the senior levels are forced out, fail, or quit within 18 months.
 While this is often attributed to a variety of reasons, such as poor cultural match, ineffective onboarding, or executive transition plans (overly aggressive change agendas or a lack of a quality support network), the reality is that such “organ rejection” may well be heavily influenced by some combination of such leaders’ own lack of emotional intelligence, adaptability, flexibility, and ability to listen and gather input.
 Such are the pressures of top leadership, where expectations that a newly hired or promoted executive has all the tools and resourcefulness needed from "Day One" are too common.
 A resulting lack of feedback and skill refinement often accelerates the downfall that otherwise might have been mitigated.

 The presence of toxic leaders makes matters worse.
-Studies have shown that the prevalence of “destructive” leaders sits at 13.6% that as many as 64% of employees are working for a toxic leader, and 36 - 44% of employees are being exposed to such leadership.
-Unfortunately, reports in psychological journals document the phenomenon of highly narcissistic employees being more likely to rise to higher levels of authority based on their behaviors and tendencies toward self-promotion and dominance “expected in higher-level positions”.
-The bottom line is that a certain percentage of leaders are likely acting in a manner that is not conducive to positive employee productivity, retention, and engagement.
+Studies have shown that the prevalence of “destructive” leaders is 13.6%, with as many as 64% of employees working for a toxic leader and 36-44% being exposed to such leadership.
+Unfortunately, reports in psychological journals document the phenomenon of highly narcissistic employees being more likely to rise to higher levels of authority based on their behaviors and tendencies toward self-promotion and dominance, which are expected in higher-level positions.”
+The bottom line is that a certain percentage of leaders are likely acting in ways that are not conducive to positive employee productivity, retention, and engagement.
 Dealing with those on a systemic basis is becoming an imperative.

 Employee engagement as a measure of leadership and management quality

-When we look at metrics that indicate good vs. poor people management, the way that engagement is measured in surveys gives a solid indication of the role of leaders in creating a positive work experience for people.
-Gallup’s approach, with its solidly built Q12 survey (developed based upon surveys of “over 2.7 million workers across 100,000+ teams”), asks 12 questions that are predictive of certain outcomes, including productivity, turnover, and profitability.
+When we look at metrics indicating good vs. poor people management, the way engagement is measured in surveys provides a clear indication of leaders' role in creating a positive work experience for people.
+Gallup’s approach, with its solidly built Q12 survey (developed from surveys of “over 2.7 million workers across 100,000+ teams”), asks 12 questions that are predictive of outcomes such as productivity, turnover, and profitability.
 Interestingly, it includes 8/12 questions that directly assess managerial behaviors, including:

-These point directly (and objectively) to a manager’s role related to the assignment of tasks, development of skills and capabilities, coaching, listening and feedback, providing guidance and business context, etc.
+These point directly (and objectively) to a manager’s role related to the assignment of tasks, development of skills and capabilities, coaching, listening and feedback, providing guidance and business context, and so on.

 Similarly, McKinsey has found that what employees most care about are led by elements of a leader’s interactions, guidance, and actions that promote retention and engagement, including: